Board of Directors

 Hannah has been working with HAP since July of 2020.
 By day, she works as a literacy educator.
 She is an avid hiker, but also loves to spend time indoors curled up with a book and her long-haired cat, Frejya.

 Bob joined Humane Action Pittsburgh as part of the “no plastic please” campaign in March of 2020 just as the pandemic was becoming a reality.
 The challenge then became how to reimagine take out during and after the COVID crisis.
 Bob brings years of experience in food service and non-profit fundraising to the group and has become a vital part of the “no plastic please” campaign.

-Brittany is a new volunteer, having recently moved to Pittsburgh after earning her Bachelor of Science in Biology.
-Brittany spends most of her time caring for her many animal companions (horses, rabbits, cats, dogs, ponies, and fish) and organizing local animal rights activism events.
+Brittany is a local activist and founder of Misfits Coven Microsanctuary in Washington, and recently earned a Bachelor of Science in Biology.
+Brittany spends most of her time caring for the animal residents and organizing local animal rights events.

 Elizabeth is a licensed social worker and trauma therapist, and enjoys integrating nature into her work with clients.
 Elizabeth has volunteered with animal related causes for many years including previously volunteering with the South Florida SPCA Horse Rescue in Miami, Fl.
 Elizabeth believes deeply that caring for animals and the environment intersects with the well-being of people.
 As a Humane Educator, Elizabeth hopes to help facilitate that connection between people and the environment.

 Social Media Manager

 Akanksha is a digital marketing strategist with over 9 years of experience in social media, advertising, graphic, and website designing.
 She loves creating content for HAP and No Plastic Please social media networks.
 It gives her the power to reach out to more people and spread the message.
 Akanksha is a fitness enthusiast and lives in Pittsburgh.